ruvenwang/mindponics/README.md

-# MindPonics - Multi-Agent Aquaponics AI
+# Mindponics: Aquaponics Multi-Agent System

-MindPonics is an AI-powered multi-agent system designed to assist with the design, monitoring, and management of aquaponic systems.
-It leverages Google Cloud's Agent Development Kit (ADK) and Gemini models.
+Mindponics is an advanced aquaponics monitoring and management system powered by Google's Agent Development Kit (ADK).
+This project uses a multi-agent architecture where specialized AI agents collaborate to optimize and maintain a balanced aquaponics ecosystem.

-## Project Goal
+## Key Features

-To create a collaborative team of specialized AI agents that can:
-- Automate complex processes in aquaponics.
-- Analyze data and provide insights.
-- Offer intelligent assistance for system users.
+Multi-Agent Architecture: Six specialized agents working in harmony

+Real-time Monitoring: Continuous tracking of water, fish, plant, and environmental parameters

+Intelligent Recommendations: AI-driven insights for system optimization

+Predictive Maintenance: Early detection of potential issues

+Modular Design: Easy to extend with new agents and functionality

 This project is being developed for the "Agent Development Kit Hackathon with Google Cloud."